Help us match you with local pros in your area

 When hiring an HVAC company, choose one with technicians that have the right training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 HVAC contractors in Maryland are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor needs to have at least three years of experience and must show proof of both property damage and general liability insurance.
 You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with positive reviews and testimonials about good customer experiences.
+Choose a company with positive reviews and reports of great customer experiences.

-Make sure you know the details of your project before starting.
-If HVAC repairs are required, have your provider detail which parts require replacement and why.
-Get confirmation that your technician will clean and test the system after the repair to ensure that everything works.
-When getting a replacement, ask your contractor to explain the new HVAC system features, energy efficiency, estimated installation time, brand, and model.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Always make sure you know what a company’s process looks like.
+When getting HVAC repairs, ask your provider to specify which parts need replacement and explain why.
+Confirm that your technician will clean and test your system at the end of the job to guarantee proper operation.
+When replacing your HVAC, request that the company explain the new features, energy efficiency, brand, estimated installation time, and model.
+Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-You should have your HVAC system inspected twice a year.
-After the inspection, your technician will tell you what services are required.
-You should also schedule an inspection if you start noticing issues such as leaks, strange noises, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected approximately twice a year.
+After completing their inspection, your technician will tell you what services are needed.
+You should also have your system inspected if you start noticing issues such as leaks, unusual smells, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
 You could also consider a smart thermostat.

-Your HVAC company may offer financing options through a third-party lender, or you may choose to obtain your own loan.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company may offer financing options through a third-party lender, or you may be able to obtain your own loan.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.